wp-plugins/wp-photo-album-plus/trunk/readme.txt

 The sort order information will have no longer effect.

 == Changelog ==

+= 1.7.2 =
+* Fixed the problem that in IE the accesslevel could not be changed and the options could not be saved.

 = 1.7.1 =
 * There is now a simple self-explaining way to recover from an interrupted regeneration of thumbnail images.